-- Assign each table to read, view, or experience a piece of content from one of the five parts of the analytic process (proponents, critics, example-giver, summarize, and/or questioner).
+- Assign each table to read, view, or experience a piece of content from one of the five parts of the analytic process (proponents, critics, example-givers, summarizers, and/or questioners).
 Tell students to come to class prepared to share the results of their work.

-- Create a Google Docs that has a section for each part of the analytic process and a place for each table to report their results.
+- Create a Google Doc that has a section for each part of the analytic process and a place for each table to report their results.

 - To share a document in Google Drive, select Share from the drop-down menu.

 - In the Get Link box, select UW-Madison G Suite to specify that users will need to use their UW-Madison Google Apps account to view the document.
-You make need to select the Change link below the words "Anyone at/on .....can view".
+You need to select the Change link below the words "Anyone at/on .....can view".
 Note: This setting will require students to use their UW-Madison account to access this document.
-This will make sure you can identify students by their official names, instead of their personal Google accounts, which may not be identifiable.
+This will ensure you can identify students by their official names instead of their personal Google accounts, which may not be identifiable.